wellslight/hide-systems/README.md

 This is a walkthrough on how to create a functional "hide system" button in the emulationstation front end and a "restore system" in the retropie menu.
 The walkthrough will show you how to do this with one system, NES.
 To make this with other systems simply edit the places that you see "nes" (examples: ~/roms/nes , restorenes.sh).
 I recommend working through this with one system completely to make sure everything is working, so you don't have to edit several files if you find an error.

-TO HAVE A "HIDE SYSTEM" button in the system's menu:

 Part 1: Hiding the System

 Step 1. copy /etc/emulationstation to /opt/retropie/configs/all/emulationstation